KoehnLab/chARpack/ReadMe.md

 This project is developed with Unity version [2021.3.12f1](unityhub://2021.3.12f1/8af3c3e441b1).

-Important:
+## MRTK

-MRTK tarballs not checked into git.
+MRTK tarballs are not checked into git repository.
+Therefore, the used packages have to be installed by hand.
 Please run [MixedRealityFeatureTool](https://www.microsoft.com/en-us/download/details.aspx?id=102778) over the project and install:

     Mixed Reality Toolkit >